 3.2.
-Eastern Fisheries recommended for full assessment
+Kent & Essex Fisheries recommended for MSC assessment

-According to the pre-assessment findings for Eastern in Stage 2 of Project Inshore - noting that, in some cases, data limited and therefore precautionary nature of a pre-assessment - there are 3 stocks fished within the district which offer the prospect of almost immediate entry into the MSC full assessment.
-These are North Sea sole, North Sea autumn spawning herring and Wash cockle (managed by Regulating Order).
+According to the pre-assessment findings for Kent & Essex in stage 2 of Project Inshore - noting the, in some cases, data limited and therefore precautionary nature of a pre-assessment - there are 3 stocks fished within the district which offer the prospect of almost immediate entry into the MSC full assessment.
+These are North Sea Sole, North Sea Plaice and Thames Estuary cockle (managed by Regulating Order).
 The pre-assessment exercise indicates that fisheries on these stocks are likely to pass both MSC Principle 1 (stock status and stock exploitation rules) and MSC Principle 3 (management structures and processes).
 How fisheries fare in relation to Principle 2 (impact of fisheries on the wider ecosystem) will depend on the gears that are included in the MSC assessment.

-Sole does contribute significantly to the landings value.
-The pre-assessment scoring exercise indicates that fisheries for sole using static gears are likely to score best - in particular drift and trammel nets - indicating a likely pass at MSC full assessment.
-For trawl and beam trawl the level of supporting information to provide evidence that the gear does not pose a risk of serious or irreversible harm to both habitats and bycatch species is likely to be greater - but may still be possible to demonstrate in the longer term with good catch profile data (landings and discard quantity by species).
+The pre-assessment scoring exercise indicates that fisheries for plaice and sole using static gears are likely to score best - in particular drift and trammel nets - indicating a likely pass at MSC full assessment.
+The indication from the pre-assessment is that gill net fisheries would score more poorly, but this result is mainly due to a lack of information, in particular in relation to catch profiles of other species.
+It is possible that an exercise to quantify the catch profiles of static gear nets could lead to increased scores.
+For trawl and beam trawl the level of supporting information to provide evidence that the gear does not pose a risk of serious or irreversible harm to both habitats and bycatch species is likely to be greater - but may still be possible to demonstrate in the longer term.
+Both plaice and sole are far more widely distributed than the Kent & Essex IFCA boundary, and the Kent & Essex IFCA is not the primary management authority for these species, however this in no way precludes local fishermen from pursing MSC certification of these fisheries on these stocks.
+Due to the widely distributed nature of the stocks, there is the potential for a large scale Unit of Certification - for example, including all English Inshore static gear vessels fishing these North Sea stocks.

-Herring can be caught by various pelagic gears, but in all cases interaction with habitat is expected to be low and bycatch is low.
-In general, all pelagic fisheries targeting small schooling fish score well in these respects.
-Although herring is a low-trophic species, North Sea herring does not meet MSC requirements for a "key" low trophic stock, which makes Principle 1 certification much easier.

-Sole and herring are far more widely distributed than the Eastern IFCA boundary, and the Eastern IFCA is not the primary management authority for these species.
-This does not preclude the IFCA supporting local fishermen in pursuing MSC certification of these fisheries, but due to the widely distributed nature of the stocks, there is the potential for a large scale Unit of Certification - for example, including all English Inshore static gear vessels fishing these North Sea stocks.
 This will be explored further in section 5 of this report.

-For the Wash cockle fishery which occurs under the Regulating Order, there is recognition of the stock management and control efforts (MSC Principle 1) and the overall clarity of management processes and decision making (MSC Principle 3).
+For the Thames estuary cockle fishery which occurs under the Regulating Order, there is recognition of the stock management and control efforts (MSC Principle 1) and the overall clarity of management processes and decision making (MSC Principle 3).
 The pre-assessment does highlight some gaps which, if addressed would further enhance MSC scores.
-Some issues relate to clarity of information and could be addressed rapidly when required.
-Similar results are likely for other cockle and mussel fisheries with the Eastern IFCA (notably Humber) where management procedures can be shown to follow a similar approach or, where information is lacking, the management can be shown to respond to a lack of information in a precautionary way.
-Note that in a full assessment it would be necessary to demonstrate that the fishers rights are observed, fishers understand their responsibilities and the fishery is operated in legal manner.

-The pre-assessment suggests that dredge fisheries for bivalves (mussel and cockle) would have a challenge to pass MSC Principle 2, and this remains the default position.
-Dredging may have a significant impact on the substrate, although this impact can be substantially reduced depending on the precise nature and frequency of the dredge operation, the sensitivity of the habitat and its recovery rate.
-In this case, due to the spatial restriction of the fishery (within the Regulating Order), that it takes place within a designated conservation area and has therefore been subject to an appropriate assessment of environmental impact as part of the licencing process, and finally that the conservation features of the conservation designation are understood to be in a favourable status, it is likely that the dredge fishery for cockle (and mussel) within the regulating order may also be in a position to proceed to full MSC assessment.
-The onus is on the fishery to prove that the ecological impact is minimised and kept to acceptable levels.
+The initial indication from the pre-assessment is that dredge fisheries for bivalves would have a challenge to pass MSC Principle P2, and this remains the default position, however in the case of this fishery, due to the spatial restriction of the fishery (within the Regulating Order) and the fact that it takes place within a designated conservation area and has therefore been subject to an appropriate assessment of environmental impact as part of the licencing process and finally the fact that the conservation features of the conservation designation are understood to be in a favourable status, it is likely that the dredge fishery for cockle within the regulating order may also be in a position to proceed to full MSC assessment.